Georges12345/tcp-client/README.md

 # tcp-client
-This is a bsic tcp client
+This is a basic tcp client

 Usage: